nickFalcone/hover-fetch/README.md

 hoverFetch(anchor); // will initiate a prefetch request when `anchor` is hovered
 ```

-See a working example at https://hoverfetch.com/.
+See a working demo at https://hoverfetch.com/

 ## Develop